ktaylor63/southeast/site/content/endangered-species-act/recovery.md

 The biology of the species, the current number of individuals of the species, and their distributions, as well as many other factors, are critically important.

-These plans outline the benchmarks we need to reach in order stabilize and improve  the species’ status, ultimately allowing for removal of the species for the list of endangered and threatened species.
+These plans outline the benchmarks we need to reach in order stabilize and improve  the species’ status, ultimately allowing for removal of the species from the Federal list of endangered and threatened species.
 Often recovery teams composed of species experts, both internal and external to the Service, work together to develop and implement recovery plans.

 You can find the recovery plan for any protected species using our [Environmental Conservation Online System](http://ecos.fws.gov/tess_public/pub/speciesRecovery.jsp?sort=1) (ECOS).